brand life cycle

 Pulse Candy Product Portfolio

-Stable sales and profits characterize the maturity stage of Pulse Candy.
-The company continues to invest in innovation and marketing to maintain its competitive edge.
-Pulse Candy also started expanding into new markets.
+Stable sales and profits characterize Pulse Candy’s maturity stage.
+The company continues to invest in innovation and marketing to maintain its competitive edge and has also started expanding into new markets.

 Decline Stage